-- 3.4.1 This clause applies to an employee: - a) who has been in employment with an employer for longer than four months; and - b) who works for at least four days a week for that employer. - 3.4.2 Subject to sub-clause 3.4.1 an employee is entitled to 12 (twelve) days paid family responsibility leave in the employee's Family Responsibility Leave Cycle.
+- This clause applies to an employee: 3.4.1 - who has been in employment with an employer for longer than four a) months; and - b) who works for at least four days a week for that employer. - 3.4.2 Subject to sub-clause 3.4.1 an employee is entitled to 12 (twelve) days paid family responsibility leave in the employee's Family Responsibility Leave Cycle.
 However, an employee may not take more than 4 (four) days family responsibility leave in the first 12 (twelve) months of employment.
-An employee is entitled to take family responsibility leave at the request of the employee- - a) When the employee's child or spouse is sick; or - b) In the event of the death of - i) the employee's spouse or life partner; or - ii) the employee's parent, adoptive parent, grandparent, child, adopted child, grandchild or sibling. - 3.4.3 Subject to sub-clause 3.4.5, an employer must pay an employee for a day's family responsibility leave;
+An employee is entitled to take family responsibility leave at the request of the employee- - When the employee's child or spouse is sick; or a) - In the event of the death of b) - the employee's spouse or life partner; or i) - the employee's parent, adoptive parent, grandparent, child, ii) adopted child, grandchild or sibling. - 3.4.3 Subject to sub-clause 3.4.5, an employer must pay an employee for a day's family responsibility leave; - the wage the employee would ordinarily have received for work on that a) day; and - on the employee's usual payday. b) - An employee may take family responsibility leave in respect of the whole or 3.4.4 part of a day. - Before paying an employee for leave in terms of this clause, an employer 3.4.5 contemplated in sub-clause may require reasonable proof of an event 3.4.2 for which the leave was required. - An employee's unused entitlement to leave in terms of this clause lapses at 3.4.6 the end of the employee's Family Responsibility Leave cycle in which it accrues.